PULdischo/ficherito/docs/usage/deployment.md

 ## Deployment Options

-Flatfish generates static files that can be hosted anywhere.
+Ficherito generates static files that can be hosted anywhere.
 We recommend:

 | Platform | Best For | Cost |
 |----------|----------|------|